- Biological Inventions

-Ever since Software Patents have got easier to get a grant for, protection of computer readable medium claims on a storable media have enforced the Intellectual Property Rights to a much higher level that a software company can have when compared with the counterpart System and Method claims.
-Although most countries, unlike US, are still opposing in great deal the grant of Software patents, practices in US and shipping of software components from US to the rest of the world poses lack of clarity on the rights of the companies using such a piece of code.
+Ever since Software Patents have got easier to get a grant for, protection of computer-readable medium claims on a storable media has enforced the Intellectual Property Rights to a much higher level than a software company can have when compared with the counterpart System and Method claims.
+Although most countries, unlike the US, are still opposing in a great deal the grant of Software patents, practices in the US and shipping of software components from the US to the rest of the world pose lack of clarity on the rights of the companies using such a piece of code.
 Such software patentability issues are also gradually approaching the European Countries with certain courts giving indications of coming closer to US Software Patent grant practices.

 Microsoft and Amazon.com Patent Agreement

 On Feb.
 22, 2010, Microsoft announced its signing of a patent cross-license agreement with Amazon.
 The agreement focused on allowing each stakeholder in accessing the other’s patent portfolio thereby covering a broad range of products and technology, including coverage for Amazon’s popular e-reading device, Kindle™, which employs both open source and Amazon’s proprietary software components and its use of Linux-based servers.
 The deal gives both

 Companies’ access to each other’s patent portfolios and from a strategic perspective could well have been an initiative from Amazon to prevent a suit from Microsoft.

 The agreement disclosed that Microsoft would be getting patent coverage for Amazon’s Kindle Ereader technology and Amazon’s proprietary software components deployed on Unix servers and that Microsoft would be getting an undisclosed sum of money from Amazon under the deal, which with quite a surety can be said to be for the IP that Microsoft holds for the user interface designs and OS/Non-OS based software components that the company owns.